 With so many reusable straws available, you may be wondering - what are the best reusable straws?

 Plastic straws, just like a lot of other single-use plastic items, poses a significant threat to our natural environments, waterways and oceans.
 Everyone knows the statistics, but they are worth repeating.
-In the US alone it is estimated that 500 million plastics straws are used every day and in Australia, this is estimated to be around 10 million.
+In the US alone it is estimated that 500 million plastics straws are used every day and in Australia, this is estimated to be around 10 million straws are used.

 According to Clean Up Australia, plastic straws are the 12th most common item reported on beach clean-ups.